ansys/pydpf-core/docs/source/user_guide/fields_container.rst

 ===========================
 Fields Container and Fields
 ===========================
-Where DPF uses operators to load and operate on data, it uses the field container and fields to store and return data.
-In other words, operators are like verbs, acting on the data, while the field container and fields are like nouns, objects that hold data.
+DPF uses operators to load and operate on data, and it uses field container and fields to store and return data.
+In other words, operators are like verbs, acting on the data, while field containers and fields are like nouns, objects that hold data.